Hugowonders/PCDR-seq/README.md

 To install the latest version, you need to make sure you're installing using `pip3` if you have installed both Python 2 and Python 3.

 ## Sequencing data
 FASTQ files of 2800M control DNA amplified by PCDR are accessible in the Sequence Read Archive database (SRR21589082 in BioProject PRJNA858989).
-We recommend downloading the whole archive using [SRA Toolkit](https://github.com/ncbi/sra-tools).
+We recommend downloading these files using [SRA Toolkit](https://github.com/ncbi/sra-tools).
 ```shell
 # download the pre-compiled version and unzip it
 wget https://ftp-trace.ncbi.nlm.nih.gov/sra/sdk/3.0.0/sratoolkit.3.0.0-ubuntu64.tar.gz && \